 J.D.
-Kleinke is a medical economist, author, and entrepreneur.
-He has been instrumental in the creation of four health care information organizations, served on the Boards of several health care companies, and advised both sides of the political aisle on pragmatic approaches to health policy and legislation.
+Kleinke is a medical economist, author, and former entrepreneur.
+He has been instrumental in the creation of four health care information organizations; has served on the Boards of several health care companies; and spent many years advising both sides of the political aisle on non-partisan, practical approaches to health policy and legislation.

 To book J.D.
 Kleinke call Executive Speakers Bureau at 901-754-9404.